Spectral theorems for positive algebra homomorphisms: Preliminaries

-We let $\aezerofun$ denote he the order ideal of $\integrablefun$ that consists of the measurable functions that vanish $\npm$-almost everywhere, and we let $\ellone$ denote the resulting quotient Riesz space.
-We shall write $\boundedmeasfun$ for the bounded measurable functions, on $\pset$ and $\boundedmeasfunae$ for its quotient with respect to $\aezerofun\cap\boundedmeasfun$.
-According to \EXTREF{\cref{1_res:ellone_is_dedekind_complete}}{Theorem~6.16}{de_jeu_jiang:2021a}, $\ellone$ is a $\sigma$-Dedekind complete Riesz space, and the map $\opintm:\ellone\to\os$ is strictly positive and $\sigma$-order continuous.
-When $\os$ is \mc\ and has the \csp, then $\ellone$ is a \Dc\ Riesz space with the \csp.
+We let $\aezerofun$ denote the order ideal of $\integrablefun$ that consists of the measurable functions that vanish $\npm$-almost everywhere, and we let $\ellone$ denote the resulting quotient vector lattice.
+According to \cite[Theorem~6.17]{de_jeu_jiang:2022a}, $\ellone$ is a $\sigma$-Dedekind complete vector lattice, and the map $\opintm\colon \ellone\to\os$ is strictly positive and $\sigma$-order continuous.
+When $\os$ is \mc\ and has the \csp, $\ellone$ is a \Dc\ vector lattice with the \csp.
 Moreover, $\opintm$ is then order continuous.